dchaplinsky/visual-logging/README.md

 visual-logging piggy backs on logging module and allows you to use sick power of logging to debug your computer vision application on a whole new level.

-You can add OpenCV images (well technically it's numpy arrays) and PIL images to your logs.
-Matplotlib will be added as well.
+Now you can add OpenCV images (well technically it's numpy arrays), PIL images and matplotlib graphs to your logs.

 ## Installation
 ```pip install visuallloging```